SergioV3005/SergioV3005/README.md

 - 📊 **Visualize Your Revenue Growth KPI with K-AI**
   [Read on Medium](https://medium.com/low-code-for-advanced-data-science/visualize-your-revenue-growth-kpi-with-k-ai-b04e4ca1968d) – A demo using KNIME AI Assistant to build quick custom visualizations.

----

-### 📌 More coming soon...

-I'm currently preparing more of my work for public release, including robotics simulations, deep RL agents, and NLP applications.
-Stay tuned!